sercanozbay/fbny/backtesting/STOP_LOSS.md

 ## Overview

 The stop loss system provides automatic risk management by reducing gross exposure when the portfolio experiences dollar-based drawdowns.
-It also supports **recovery thresholds** that automatically restore exposure as the portfolio recovers from drawdowns.
+It uses **sticky recovery logic** with drawdown-based thresholds to prevent unnecessary fluctuations in position sizes.

 ## Key Concepts

 ### Drawdown
 - Measured in **dollars** from the peak portfolio value
-- Triggers stop loss levels when specified dollar thresholds are exceeded
+- Both entry and exit thresholds use drawdown from peak for consistency
 - Example: If peak is $100,000 and current value is $95,000, drawdown is $5,000

-### Recovery
+### Sticky Recovery Logic

-- Measured in **dollars** from the trough (lowest point during the current drawdown)
-- Moves back to less restrictive stop loss levels when recovery thresholds are met
+**What is "Sticky"?**
+Once you enter a stop loss level, you **STAY** at that level until:
+1. Drawdown improves to ≤ the recovery threshold (bracket-based exit), OR
+2. Drawdown worsens and triggers a deeper level, OR
-- Full recovery to a new peak clears the stop loss entirely
+3. Portfolio reaches a new peak (clears all stop loss)

-- Example: If trough is $85,000 and current value is $92,500, recovery is $7,500
+**Key benefit**: The gross multiplier doesn't change just because drawdown fluctuates within the current bracket.
+This prevents rapid trading from unnecessary level changes.

-### Trough Tracking
+### Bracket-Based Recovery

-- The trough is the lowest portfolio value reached during a drawdown period
-- It resets when a new peak is achieved
-- Recovery is measured from this trough value
+Each level defines a "bracket" based on its entry and exit thresholds:

+**Example with two levels:**
+- Level 1: Enter at $5k DD, Exit at $2k DD → 75% gross
+- Level 2: Enter at $10k DD, Exit at $5k DD → 50% gross

+**This creates three brackets:**
+- Bracket 0 (Clear): [0, $2k) → 100% gross
+- Bracket 1: [$2k, $5k) → 75% gross
+- Bracket 2: [$5k, $10k) → 50% gross
+- Level 3: [$10k, ∞) → 50% gross

+**When recovering:**
+If at Level 2 with DD=$12k, then DD improves to $4.5k:
+- Exit Level 2 because DD=$4.5k ≤ $5k recovery threshold
+- Find bracket: DD=$4.5k is in Bracket 1 [$2k, $5k)
+- Enter Level 1 (75% gross)

+**Sticky behavior:**
+If at Level 1 with DD=$4.5k, then DD fluctuates to $4k or $4.8k:
+- STAY at Level 1 (75% gross)
+- Only exit when DD ≤ $2k or DD ≥ $5k (enters Level 2)

 ## Configuration Formats